YouClid/youclid/README.md

 Let's say that you wish to create a diagonal line across the screen.
 Start by making a file called `line.yc`, with the following contents:
 ```
-This text won't be marked up, since it's not enclosed in backticks!
+This text won't be marked up, since it's not enclosed in bracketes!
-This is `line AB`, which is made up of `point A` and `point B`.
+This is [line AB], which is made up of [point A] and [point B].

-`loc A -0.75 -0.75`
+[loc A -0.75 -0.75]
-`loc B 0.75 0.75`
+[loc B 0.75 0.75]
 ```

 The first line won't be interpreted by our parser, since it doesn't have any markup.